 LCRA offers irrigation evaluation training to staff members who work for LCRA wholesale water customers.
 As of 2022, 10 LCRA municipal customers offer irrigation evaluations to their customers.
-LCRA also offers rebates for irrigation evaluations as part of its residential and commercial rebate programs; 118 wholesale customers end-users have received rebates for irrigation evaluations since 2020.
+LCRA also offers rebates up to \$100 for irrigation evaluations as part of its residential rebate program and up to \$5,000 for an indoor and outdoor water audit for CII customers.
+118 wholesale customers end-users have received rebates for irrigation evaluations since 2020.
 LCRA also offers evaluations to domestic users.
+LCRA will continue to partner with firm water customers to increase participation.